 The BMC Fitness Trail leads runners and walkers through the beautiful wooded area and campus intramural facility, allowing an eastward view of the Sportsplex.
-The 5.2 mile trail was funded by Blue Cross/Blue Shield of Mississippi.
+The 5.2-mile trail was funded by Blue Cross/Blue Shield of Mississippi.

 In 2014, the former gym located behind the Southplex residence hall was converted into an indoor practice facility for the baseball and softball teams.
-Garrett Annex provides spacious room for the band and chorale.